Fdawgs/node-unrtf/README.md

 ## Example

-Example of an async await call to convert RTF to HTML, and then output the result to console:
+Example of an async await call to convert an RTF file to HTML, and then output the result to console:

 ```js
 const { UnRTF } = require('node-unrtf');